EducationNetworkGroup/si-docs/docs/02-tools-and-technologies/05-keycloak/02-keycloak-admin-console/01-realms.md

 | `Reply to display name` | The display name for the reply-to email.                                                                 |
 | `Envelope from`         | The email address used for handling bounced emails (errors like "email not found").                      |

+> Note: The email *noreply@scienceisland.com* doesn't actually exist, and is purely being used for example purposes in the table above.

 #### Connection & Authentication

 | Field                 | Description                                                                                                                  |